morrownr/USB-WiFi/README.md

 The Good:

-- fastest USB chipset available though performance the currently available driver is not that good
+- fastest USB chipset available (however, performance with the currently available driver is not that good)
-- managed mode is reasonably good
+- managed (client) mode is reasonably good
-- AP mode was recently patched and is working well now (finally)
+- master (AP) mode was recently patched and is working now (finally)
-- Monitor mode, including injection and deauth, are now working, no thanks to Realtek
+- monitor mode, including injection and deauth, are now working (finally) ...no thanks to Realtek

 The Bad: